tpham912/HoriseonWebsite/README.md

 # Horiseon Website
-Refactoring existing code to meet a certain set of standards or to implement a new changes to make it more accessible for everyone.
+Refactoring existing code to meet a certain set of standards or to implement new changes to make it more accessible for everyone.

 # URL
 GitHub repo URL: https://github.com/tpham912/HoriseonWebsite